llm-security-research/malicious-prompts/README.md

 ## Downloading the Malignant dataset

-All versions of the Malignant dataset are located in the Malignant directory.
+All versions of the Malignant dataset are located in the Malignant directory, but also available on [Kaggle](https://www.kaggle.com/datasets/marycamilainfo/prompt-injection-malignant/).

 ## Downloading the PromptSentinel models